zxc308/P4-tutorials/exercises/firewall/README.md

    This will:
    * compile `firewall.p4`, and
-   * start the pod-topo in Mininet and configure all switches with the appropriate P4 program, and
+   * start the pod-topo in Mininet and configure all switches with the appropriate P4 program + table entries, and
    * configure all hosts with the commands listed in [pod-topo/topology.json](./pod-topo/topology.json)